abloomston/workwithme.guide-myguide/index.md

   - I usually go to the gym before work and I am usually in the office by 10:30am PST.
   	- I am flexible to come into the office (or zoom in) earlier to meet with you
       - Please ask ahead of time!
-If it's late the day before you want an early morning meeting, slack or txt me about it just to be sure I'm aware of it.
+If it's late the day before you want an early morning meeting, slack or [txt](https://getpantheon.bamboohr.com/employees/pto/?id=40624) me about it just to be sure I'm aware of it.
   - Meetings are ideal 11am-3pm, the sooner the better.

 When do you prefer to work alone, versus in groups?

   - *Meetings*: Ideally, I like it when meetings have an agenda _with_ an expected outcome/decision, e.g. "Project Fox is slated for the next sprint.
-Will we use firebase or mongodb for the nosql?"
+Will we use firestore or mongodb for the nosql?"
   - *Learning*: For learning about a particular technology, area of focus, or problem, I prefer to work alone and then share my findings at planning stage.
 I will reach out to others to get ideas or when I have a question.
   - *Planning*: I prefer planning as a group; especially so when designing a new "thing".
   - *Development*:  I like to code solo for the most part.
 I will call upon help when I'm having a hard time debugging, or need a second pair of eyes when writing something.